 Even as far back as the 2009 NP@PON Mediation Pedagogy Conference, our participant survey found that more than three-quarters of the teachers and trainers interviewed indicated that using video was important to teaching mediation.

-To further study this trend of the use of video in education, specifically as it relates to teaching negotiation, the TNRC invited Hal Movius, founder and president of Movius Consulting, to present “Reel Life: Making and Using Films to Teach Negotiation”.
+To further study this trend of the use of video in education, specifically as it relates to teaching negotiation, the TNRC invited Hal Movius, co-author of Built To Win (with Lawrence Susskind) and founder and president of Movius Consulting, to present “Reel Life: Making and Using Films to Teach Negotiation”.
 Hal is a pioneer in developing corporate video-based negotiation scenarios and has created a number of videos to help organizations train staff in negotiation techniques.

 Hal explains: “As a psychologist by training, I became very interested in how people respond to film.
 It provokes a much deeper experience than would talking or reading about a given situation.”
 Video-based negotiation scenarios convey lessons in a different way than a lecture, discussion, or even role-play might convey.
 Students who are well read in negotiation theory gain explicit “knowledge structures” with “correct” and “incorrect” answers to negotiation practices.
 These students define theory without fully grasping the subtle nuances required in a realistic context.
 Hal noticed that, after reviewing interactions in the videos, trainees reacted to the lessons with more than the common stock “correct” answers, and seemed to react with better implicit theories about negotiation.